-Amazon is the number one online retailer for beauty products in the US – accounting for 21.1% of all online sales in 2016.
+Amazon is the number one online retailer in the US – with near $178B in 2017 net sales.
 Amazon’s success is attributed to its highly personalised website and product recommendations, marketing emails and of course, customer reviews.

 Alibaba’s Tmall.com allowed brands to set-up different product, image and promotion combinations for different demographics using tags within the Tmall platform ahead of the last years Single’s Day and is now dedicated to optimising the site to improve its personalisation strategies.

 Western brands have also latched onto the growth opportunity in China.
 Sales of Estée Lauder and Clinique on Tmall more than doubled in 2016 from the previous year and L’Oréal reported that eCommerce sales made up 8.8% of all revenues in the first quarter of 2017.

-We also can’t forget the online craze for the beauty subscription box which led to brands such as FeelUnique and Birchbox creating their own eCommerce platforms.
+We also can’t forget the online craze for the beauty subscription box which led to brands such as FeelUnique and Ipsy creating their own eCommerce platforms.